Working with dreams

 2. To build an understanding of how to integrate dreamwork into clinical thinking

-3. To develop skills and techniques for working effectively with dreams in therapeutic practice
+3. To develop skills and techniques for working effectively with dreams in therapeutic practice.

 Speakers